cirruslabs/cirrus-ci-docs/docs/guide/writing-tasks.md

 Some tasks are meant to be created only if a certain condition is met.
 And some tasks can be skipped in some cases.
 Cirrus CI supports `only_if` and `skip` keywords in order to provide such flexibility:

-* `only_if` keyword controls whether or not a task will be created.
+* The `only_if` keyword controls whether or not a task will be created.
 For example, you may want to publish only changes committed to `master` branch.
 <!-- markdownlint-disable MD031 -->
   ```yaml